 Since the end of the war, several man-made and natural disasters have resulted in death, displacement, and devastation, consequently leading to the provision of compensation.
 Further, authorities involved in that have used inconsistent schemes.
-Although reparations are around largely focused the war, ethnoreligious conflict, and other forms of violence, it has been used in the post-disaster situations to avoid discrepancies creating discrimination and inequities of victims.
+Although reparations are focused around the war. ethnoreligious conflict, and other forms of violence, it has been used in the post-disaster situations to avoid discrepancies creating discrimination and inequities of victims.
 Ad hoc in nature compensation could be observed in both manmade and natural disasters in Sri Lanka as illustrated in Table 1 below.